 The rehash-minimization feature handles the operational changes in a member interface status only (such as member offline or member Junos OS reset).
 It does not handle changes in configuration.
 For example, addition or deletion, or activation and deactivation, of member interfaces at the [edit interfaces amsN load-balancing-options member-interface mams-a/b/0] hierarchy level requires the member PICs to be bounced.
-Twice NAT is not supported, similar to IPv4 support for AMS interfaces.
+Twice NAT or hairpinning is not supported, similar to IPv4 support for AMS interfaces.

 Member Failure Options and High Availability Settings